|Cash Back Rating:||4.2 / 5|

 Since the card is co-branded, you can also take advantage of a unique savings tool that will come in handy if you spend a decent amount on travel.
 Capital One lets you use your rewards to redeem for eligible purchases, including flights and hotel stays as well as Uber rides, UberEATS orders, public transportation and more.

-The Walmart Rewards Mastercard offers a variable APR between 17.99% and 26.99%.
+The Walmart Rewards Mastercard offers a variable APR of 17.99% or 28.99%.
 While the maximum APR is a bit higher than the average APR for a retail card, the low-end APR is very good for a retail card.
-The card is also fairly easy to qualify for, so it could be a good option if your credit history has a few blemishes and you’re looking to rebuild your score by demonstrating responsible card usage.

 Easy application, instant use